Louisiana Legends Fest

 Q – How much does it cost to attend?

 A – Admission is free!
+We are requesting you go on-line and obtain admission tickets.
+General admission is free and there is no requirement to enter payment information.
 This is only possible because we have great sponsors.
 Please note their names and thank them.
 You can also help by being a sponsor (multiple levels of sponsorship are available), buying LLF merchandise, or purchasing one of our raffle tickets.

 Q – Why should I attend?